-The Birds of Mexico City, consists of a Collection of the 80 common birds that live in Mexico City.
+Birds of Mexico City, a symphony of colors, consists of a collection of the 80 most common birds that live in Mexico City.
 The birds are made of wood that comes from a natural disaster and are life-size.

 The objective of the Collection is to bring the citizen closer to the birds of the capital and to awaken interest in them and their conservation.
 The exhibition aims to be itinerant and public.
-The exhibition will begin in Mexico City in the month of August 2018 at the Chapultepec Zoo.
+The exhibition began in Mexico City’s Zócalo Subway Station in October 19, and will remain until 19 November 2018.

 The collection is composed of large birds as herons, ducks, pelican and birds of very small size; hummingbirds and passerines.